clayoster/sysadmin-cheatsheet/README.md

 ## Purging data from Git repositories

-If large binary files or executables have been stored in a git repository and you would like to clean them, this is a good tutorial from Gitlab is helpful:\
+If large binary files or executables have been stored in a git repository and you would like to clean them, this tutorial from Gitlab is helpful:\
 https://docs.gitlab.com/17.0/ee/user/project/repository/reducing_the_repo_size_using_git.html

-(This requires the git-filter-repo package which is currently only available in the bullseye-backports repo in Debian)
+*This requires the git-filter-repo package which is only available in Debian 10+ and Ubuntu 22+.
+Alternatively, it can be [downloaded directly from the source repository](https://github.com/newren/git-filter-repo/blob/main/INSTALL.md#simple-installation) and ran with `python3 git-filter-repo`*

-This is the actual command I used to remove the large files from the repo (in step 6 of the Gitlab doc)
+This is the actual command I used to remove the large files from the repo (in step 8 of the Gitlab doc)

         git filter-repo --invert-paths --path path/to/folder --path path/to/file1 --path path/to/file2